peterhyun/Shadow-Mapping-and-Particle-Animation/README.md

 # Shadow-Mapping-and-Particle-Animation
-UBC CPSC 314-Computer Graphics Final Assignment
+UBC CPSC 314-Computer Graphics Final Assignment: Implementing Shadow Mapping, Normal Mapping, and Environmental Mapping + Creative License.

 Opening the html file with Firefox instead of Chrome would be highly recommended.